BeachyHeadCode/WebStats/README.md

 v3.0(No ETA)
 - Added On/Off for Player Page Plugins, this is dynamic with your selection from the installer.
-- Added Admin Page
+- Added Admin Page.
-- Added Smart Phone Support * iPhone
+- Added Smart Phone Support * iPhone(Added Foundation v3.1)
+- Added Sample Config.
+- Added IP Tracker.
+- Updated A few items photos larger image.

 v2.1(4/5/2012 EST 10:23AM)
-- Add PermisionsEX Support
+- Add PermisionsEX Support.
 - Fixed PHP Errors Showing For The Banner Photo.
 - Fixed McMMO Images Only Showing Under Some Servers. *Thanks To beleg
 - Fixed Main Menu Problem.*Thanks To holsamoht